openvinotoolkit/openvino/docs/IE_PLUGIN_DG/PluginTesting.md

 To use these tests for your own plugin development, link the `IE::funcSharedTests` library to your test binary and instantiate required test cases with desired parameters values.

-> **NOTE**: A plugin may contain its own tests for use cases that are specific to hardware or need to be extensively
+> **NOTE**: A plugin may contain its own tests for use cases that are specific to hardware or need to be extensively tested.
-> tested.
-Depending on your device positioning, you can implement more specific tests for your device.
-Such tests can
-> be defined both for conformance and other API tests groups within your own test binary.

 To build test binaries together with other build artifacts, use the `make all` command.
 For details, see [Build Plugin Using CMake*](@ref plugin_build).